 Grace is God’s willingness to use His power and ability on our behalf, even though we don’t deserve it.

 He Can and He Will

 2 Peter 1:2 says, “May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”
 Most believers have no problem believing that God can do something.
 The issue for them lies in whether or not they believe that He will do it for them.
 However, if you consider the definition of grace, and this verse from second Peter, then we can see that God’s willingness is actually multiplied toward you as you grow in the knowledge of God.

-Remember Romans 10:17 told us that Faith comes from hearing the Word.
+Remember Romans 10:17 told us that faith comes from hearing the Word.
 Also remember that John 1:14 showed us that Jesus is the Word.
-As you grow in the knowledge of the Word and of Christ you will grow in the grace of God and as a result your faith will become more effective.
-The reason for that is that as you hear the Word you gain knowledge of God.
-As you gain knowledge of who God is you will gain knowledge of His heart and will for you.
-The more you know His willingness to act on your behalf the more the power of it is multiplied in your life.
+As you grow in the knowledge of the Word, and of Christ, you will grow in the grace of God.
+Your faith will then become more effective as you hear the Word and gain knowledge of God.
+As you gain knowledge of who God is, you will begin to understand His heart and will for you.
+The more you know His willingness to act on your behalf, the more the His power is multiplied in your life.

-Did you see that each one of us has been given a measure of faith.
-God didn’t give one guy fourteen measures and another guy six and you one.
-He gave us all the same measure of faith.
-He gave us all the measure of faith to attain all that we need in our assignment here on earth.
-He gave us all the same Word of God.
-Now each one of us becomes responsible to study and apply that Word to our lives and mature the faith that we have been given.
+Did you see that each one of us has been given a measure of faith?
+God didn’t give one guy fourteen measures, and another guy six, and you only one.
+He gave us all the same measure of faith; the measure of faith to attain all that we need in our assignment on earth.
+We’ve all been given the same Word of God.
+Each one of us is responsible to study and apply that Word to our lives.
+As we do, we mature the faith that we have been given.